gilles437/nft-colors/README.md

 # nft-colors

-Simple color game allowing to mint unique colors only once
+Simple color game allowing to mint unique colors only once, integrated with Metamask